-(5) Members should not put an Officer in a position where there would be a conflict between himself/herself and his/her line manager, Head of Service or Executive Director, nor should the Officer receive detrimental treatment as a consequence if the Member is aggrieved.
+(5) Members should not put an Officer in a position where there would be a conflict between themself and their line manager, Assistant Director or Deputy Chief Executive / Strategic Director, nor should the Officer receive detrimental treatment as a consequence if the Member is aggrieved.

 (1) Officers may make decisions under powers delegated to them pursuant to the Schemes of Delegation or by specific authority from the Cabinet, a Cabinet Member, Panel or Committee.
 It must be recognised that it is the Officer, and not any Member, who takes the action and it is the Officer who is accountable for it.

 (1) The working relationship between Senior Officers and the Leader/Cabinet Members will be particularly close.
 Cabinet Members will have broad-ranging responsibilities.
 Officers may provide briefing notes, advice and information to the Cabinet Members in respect of reports or questions at Panel, Committee and Council Meetings.
 This relationship, however, must not:

 (2) There will also be a close working relationship between senior officers and the Chairman of the Scrutiny Panel within the remit of scrutiny of executive functions.